josephnelsonmatthew-coder/nTrends/README.md

-# nTrends - Salon & Clinic Management System
+# nTrends - Salon Management System

 **nTrends** is a comprehensive web-based management system designed for salons and clinics.
 It streamlines daily operations including appointment scheduling, billing, inventory management, employee tracking, and reporting.